jessstringham/blog/2017-12-31-stride-tricks.md

 As [the `as_strided` documentation](https://docs.scipy.org/doc/numpy-1.13.0/reference/generated/numpy.lib.stride_tricks.as_strided.html) says, "This function has to be used with extreme care".
 I felt fine experimenting with it, because the code was not for production, and I had an idea of memory layouts.
 But I still messed up and it was interesting.

 After implementing convolutions, I decided to use `as_strided` to broadcast the bias term.
 However I forgot to update a variable, and it expanded a tiny test array into a much-too-large matrix.
 That resulted in it pulling garbage numbers out of other parts of memory!
-It would randomly add 1e300 to my convolutions!
+It would randomly add things like \(10^300\) to my convolutions!

 One thing I'm learning in machine learning is that when things are horribly broken, they can still seem to work but with a tiny bit lower performance than expected.
 This was one of those cases.